ntnhut/LeetSolve/docs/source/Counting/387_First_Unique_Character_in_a_String.md

 * Runtime: `O(n)`, where `n = s.length`.
 * Extra space: `O(1)` as the array is fixed regardless of how big `n` is.

+## Key Takeaway

+Utilizing hash maps or arrays to count the frequency of characters in a string provides an efficient way to identify the first unique character.
+Both solutions use this approach to iterate through the string and count the occurrences of each character.

+By storing the counts in a data structure indexed by the character value, the solutions achieve a linear time complexity proportional to the length of the string.
+Solution 2 further optimizes memory usage by employing an array with a fixed size corresponding to the lowercase English alphabet, avoiding the overhead associated with hash maps.

 ## Exercise
 - [First Letter to Appear Twice](https://leetcode.com/problems/first-letter-to-appear-twice/)